Project Runway Winners You Never Hear About Anymore

 Dom Streater doesn't participate in New York Fashion Week anymore

-Dom Streater, who won both "Project Runway" Season 12 and "Project Runway All-Stars" just a couple years later, was perhaps in the best position of all the "Project Runway" winners to make the most of her post-television fashion career, but even with prizes from the show, Streater quit only one of her two jobs after returning to her home city of Philadelphia (per Today).
+Dom Streater, who won both "Project Runway" Season 12 and "Project Runway All-Stars" just a couple of years later, was perhaps in the best position of all the "Project Runway" winners to make the most of her post-television fashion career, but even with prizes from the show, Streater quit only one of her two jobs after returning to her home city of Philadelphia.
 Fashion's newest star was still moonlighting as a restaurant hostess.

 Ashley Nell Tipton struggled with body issues

 Unfortunately, Tipton was confronting her own issues regarding body image.
 Desperate to be healthier, she changed her lifestyle, but was unable to lose any weight.
-After ending up in the hospital for an infection in the folds of her skin, she decided to have gastric bypass surgery (per People).
-It was then that she pivoted from design to "teaching concepts of self-love, self-care and self-acceptance," as she shared in the description of a YouTube video.
+After ending up in the hospital for an infection in the folds of her skin, she decided to have gastric bypass surgery.
+It was then that she pivoted from design to "teaching the concepts of self-love, self-care, and self-acceptance," as she shared in the description of a YouTube video.
 Since losing a significant amount of weight, Tipton is back to designing for curvy women while serving as an advocate for body positivity.

 Erin Robertson was disappointed in one of the prizes

-Part of the "Project Runway" Season 15 prize package included a collaboration with department store, JCPenney's, but Erin Robertson, the cycle's winner, was sorely disappointed when it came to cashing in on the partnership (per The New York Times).
+Part of the "Project Runway" Season 15 prize package included a collaboration with department store JCPenney, but Erin Robertson, its winner, was sorely disappointed when it came to cashing in on the partnership (via The New York Times).
 Robertson, who designed one of the most iconic outfits on "Project Runway," said she met with the company several times to discuss designs that were supposed to serve as inspiration for items that would eventually be sold in stores.
 Ultimately, however, she was surprised at how little the final products resembled what had been planned.
 Robertson said she attended meetings during which the company's reps responded enthusiastically to her ideas with comments like, "We love these!" and then went on to produce something completely different.

 Robertson has a decent following on Instagram and a website, on which she sells her products.
-Like many other designers have done during the pandemic, she has been producing and selling a variety of masks, but those, in addition to a nail kit, are about all she's currently offering on her site.
-In her years since "Project Runway," she's also worked on some interesting collaborations, including one for Starburst candies and another for which she made garments out of 3-D printed fur.
+In the years since "Project Runway," she's also worked on some interesting collaborations, including one for Starburst candies and another for which she made garments out of 3D printed fur.

 Kentaro Kameyama sells basics and teaches fashion

-Season 16 winner Kentaro Kameyama wowed the judges with an exquisite final collection, and he has shown several collections since his victory on "Project Runway," including one at New York Fashion Week (per Digital Journal).
+Season 16 winner Kentaro Kameyama wowed the judges with an exquisite final collection, and he has shown several collections since his victory on "Project Runway," including one at New York Fashion Week.

 Items offered on Kameyama's website, however, are dramatically pared down from the looks he creates for the catwalk, consisting of a mix of basics like shorts and tees, simple silk shift dresses, and accessories.
 Kameyama, like many designers, must certainly create pieces that are accessible to a wider audience in order to support a business.